edimitchel/KeyboardEventHandler/README.md

 	@actionOnTrigger 	: Action performed when the event is triggered */ addKeyEventTrigger(EventType keyEventType,Function condition, Function actionOnTrigger);

+// Attach the function to the Keyboard Event Listener window.onkeydown = onKeyEvent;
 ```

 For example, I wish to refresh the page when I press Ctrl+R and my cursor is in my form with id "form".